Mortimer333/Tab_JF/HOWTOSYNTAX.md

 <span class="id" style="color:#00F;">#id</span>
 ```

-Everything looks correct but you can see there is a small error:
+Everything looks almost correct but you can see there is a small error:

 ```html
 <span style="color:#FF0;">"name</span>
 <span style="color:#FF0;">"</span>
 ```
 Which could lead to more problems if for example we would add `=` to the attribute declaration, script would highlight it with red instead of leaving it yellow.
-But we can repeair it with another `subset` so we can replace old rules:
+But we can repeair it with another `subset`, so we can replace old rules:

 ```js